 - Never operate machine in a closed area. - Keep all nuts and bolts tight to ensure the equipment is in safe working condition. - Never tamper with safety devices.
-Check their proper operation regularly. - Keep machine free of grass, leaves, or other debris build-up.
-Clean oil or fuel spillage and remove any fuelsoaked debris.
-Allow machine to cool before storing. - If you strike a foreign object, stop and inspect the machine.
+Check their proper operation regularly. - Keep machine free of grass, leaves, or other debris buildup.
+Clean oil or fuel spillage and remove any fuel-soaked debris.
+Allow machine to cool before storing. - If vou strike a foreign object, stop and inspect the machine.
 Repair, if necessary, before restarting. - Never make any adjustments or repairs with the engine running. - Check grass catcher components and the discharge chute frequently and replace with manufacturer's recommended parts, when necessary. - Mower blades are sharp.
 Wrap the blade or wear gloves, and use extra caution when servicing them. - Check brake operation frequently.
 Adjust and service as required. - Maintain or replace safety and instruction labels, as necessary.

 - Ensure the area is clear of bystanders before operating.
 Stop machine if anyone enters the area. - Never carry passengers. - Do not mow in reverse unless absolutely necessary.
 Always look down and behind before and while backing. - Never carry children, even with the blades shut off.
 They may fall off and be seriously injured or interfere with safe machine operation.
-Children who have been given rides in the past may suddenly appear in the mowing area for another ride and be run over or backed over by the machine. - Keep children out of the mowing area and in the watchful care of a responsible adult other than the operator. - Be alert and turn machine off if a child enters the area. - Before and while backing, look behind and down for small children. - Mow up and down slopes (15° Max), not across. - Choose a low ground speed so that you will not have to stop or shift while on the slope. - .
-Avoid starting, stopping, or turning on a slope.
-If the tires lose traction, disengage the blades and proceed slowly straight down the slope. - If machine stops while going uphill, disengage blades, • shift into reverse and back down slowly. - Do not turn on slopes unless necessary, and then, turn slowly and gradually downhill, if possible.
+Children who have been given rides in the past may suddenly appear in the mowing area for another ride and be run over or backed over by the machine. - Keep children out of the mowing area and in the watchful care of a responsible adult other than the operator. - Be alert and turn machine off if a child enters the area. - Before and while backing, look behind and down for small children. - Mow up and down slopes (15° Max), not across. - Choose a low ground speed so that you will not have to stop or shift while on the slope. - Avoid starting, stopping, or turning on a slope.
+If the tires • lose traction, disengage the blades and proceed slowly straight down the slope. - If machine stops while going uphill, disengage blades, • shift into reverse and back down slowly. - Do not turn on slopes unless necessary, and then, turn slowly and gradually downhill, if possible. - When loading or unloading this machine, do not exceed • the maximum recommended operation angle of 15°.